Wilson-Chu/Sidebar/README.md

 # Sidebar
 A sidebar implementation similar to YouTube's version, with functional side tab UI for sectioning.
+Will likely combine this with the other Sidebar version to create my porfolio website.